bcgov/mds/pipeline/README.md

 - feature/JIRA_TICKET_NUMBER (e.g. feature/MDS-32) : For any minor fixes.

 ### Pull requests:
-All the pull requests should be opened against the current release branch.
+All the pull requests should be opened against the `develop`.
 To be mindful of OpenShift resources, PR's should only be opened when they are ready to receive feedback so they can be merged.

 Use Github labels to communicate your branch status to other team members and assign reviewers when you are ready to receive feedback.

-Before merging your PR to the release branch, remember to Squash all the commits into one and provide a bullet point description of the highlights for that branch.
+Before merging your PR to `develop`, remember to Squash all the commits into one and provide a bullet point description of the highlights for that branch.

 ## Pipeline steps